Dev-Craig44/design-patterns/README.md

 **Problem:** We need to encapsulate requests as objects, allowing for parameterization of clients with queues, requests, and operations.

 **Solution:** The Command Pattern encapsulates a request as an object, thereby allowing for the parameterization of clients with queues, requests, and operations.

+## Composite Commands

+**Problem:** We need to execute a sequence of commands as a single command.

+**Solution:** Since each task is represented as a command object, we can combine multiple commands within a composite object and execute them together as a single operation.